.

 Factors affecting Nodule Formation in Legumes

-Can household compounds (e.g. tea) be used to promote good health in plants
+Can household compounds (e.g. tea) be used to promote good health

 Effects of cigarette smoke on the growth of plants